joinpursuit/AC_4_Web/bridge/lessons/05_loops.md

 ## Lesson

-Consider a program that prints the numbers between 1 and 10:
+Consider a program that logs the numbers between 1 and 10:

 ```js
 console.log(1)